All Episodes

 Well, they did agree on it in this case.

-You know, how is it you have this Grassley Johnson report, zero experience Hunter rating raking in millions all over the world?
+You know, how is it you have this Grassley Johnson report, zero experience Hunter raking in millions all over the world?

-Wow, Russian interference, millions from Barisma.
+Wow, Russian interference, millions from Burisma.

 And of course, now we're dealing with Ukrainian oligarchs.